solatar/RegexToNfa/README.md

 concatenated characters.
 For example, (a|b|c)\*abc becomes (a|b|c)\*.a.b.c.
 User may enter their regex in regular form.
 Parentheses are used for grouping characters but they are dropped when regex is converted into postfix form.

-Currently the app supports these regular expression operations: | for alternation, . for concatenation * for closure (zero or more) and
-/+ for one or more.
+Currently the app supports these regular expression operations (in the order of precedence): . for concatenation, | for alternation * for closure (zero or more) and /+ for one or more.

 [Requirements specification](https://github.com/solatar/RegexToNfa/blob/master/Documentation/RequirementsSpecification.md)